Bulk universality and quantum unique ergodicity for random band matrices in high dimensions: Construction of the complete -expansion

 The following lemma shows that a graph from the expansions can be bounded by its size.
 It will also be used in the proof of Lemma \ref{mG-fe} in Section \ref{sec_pf_mG}. \begin{lemma} Under the setting of Lemma \ref{def nonuni-T}, let $\cal G$ be a generalized doubly connected graph (recall Definition \ref{def 2netex}).
 Then, we have

 \end{lemma} \begin{proof} With Lemma \ref{GtoAG} and Lemma \ref{w_s}, its proof is exactly the same as that for Lemma 9.11 of \cite{BandII}.
 So we omit the details. \end{proof}

-The doubly connected property of the graphs from our expansions trivially imply that they are generalized doubly connected.
+The doubly connected property of the graphs from our expansions trivially implies that they are generalized doubly connected.
 Hence, those graphs satisfying the stopping role (T2) will be errors in $\Err_{\fa,\fb_1 \fb_2}$.

 Similar to Strategy \ref{strat_global}, the core of the expansion strategy for the proof of Lemma \ref{def nonuni-T} is still to expand the plus $G$ edges according to a pre-deterministic order in the MIS with non-deterministic closure.
 However, at a certain step, we have to expand a pivotal blue solid edge, say $b$, connected with an isolated subgraph.
 To deal with this issue, we add a ghost edge between the ending atoms of the pivotal edge $b$ and multiply the coefficient by $L^2/W^2$.
 Then, the blue solid edge $b$ becomes redundant, so we can expand it as in Step 3 of Strategy \ref{strat_global}.
 However, we need to make sure that every graph from the expansion does not have a diverging size.